 3. Through the course of the project we hope to support researchers and practitioners to network and identify and take forward future research ideas together.
 We also hope to help ENRICH become more active and established in this region of the South West.

-On 2nd February 2021 we were delighted to host a seminar by Adam Gordon, Professor of Care of Older People at the University of Nottingham and a Consultant Geriatrician at the Royal Derby Hospital.
+A seminar by Adam Gordon, Professor of Care of Older People at the University of Nottingham and a Consultant Geriatrician at the Royal Derby Hospital.

-- Geoffrey Cox, Devon Care Homes Collaborative
+- Devon Care Homes Collaborative